National Stats and Other Subscription and Membership-Based Healthcare Delivery Industry Insights

 of note

-DPC, CONSIDERED TO BE A DISTANT RELATIVE YET NOT TO BE CONFUSED WITH ‘BESPOKE’ nOR MORE ‘CONTEMPORARY’ VERSIONS OF CONCIERGE CARE OR ‘Personal CARE MODELS’ IN THE MARKETPLACE TODAY
+DPC, CONSIDERED TO BE A DISTANT RELATIVE YET NOT TO BE CONFUSED WITH ‘BESPOKE’ nOR MORE ‘CONTEMPORARY’ VERSIONS OF CONCIERGE CARE NOR CONSIDERED CONCIERGE-STYLE ‘Personal CARE MODELS’ IN THE MARKETPLACE TODAY

-Fourth Generation Iteration (A distant cousin): Not to be confused with bespoke-luxury concierge medicine practice models, nor present-day versions of other membership medicine and more contemporary concierge subscription healthcare practices, DPC is a modern-day, cash-only, no insurance, no Medicare, self-pay, reboot (or budget-friendly) subscription spin on the original 90’s luxury or bespoke concierge medicine subscription model that catered primarily to the affluent clientele years ago.
+Like a Fourth Generation Iteration (A distant cousin if you will): Not to be confused with bespoke-luxury concierge medicine practice models, nor present-day versions of membership-driven contemporary personal care models (PCMs) nor a contemporary iteration of concierge subscription healthcare practices, DPC is a modern-day, cash-only, no insurance, no Medicare, self-pay, reboot (or budget-friendly) subscription spin on the original 90’s luxury or bespoke concierge medicine subscription model that catered primarily to the affluent clientele years ago.

 “In contrast, DPC arose as a response to insurance limitations for lower-income populations, focusing on lobbying for legal changes instead of adapting to existing regulations, often leading to violations.
 Steer clear of marketing and branding, that, while quite prevalent in the marketplace, is frustrating your patient fees achieving qualified medical expense status.
 For example, you may dearly love the DPC or concierge [as terms or] brands, but, the IRS is convinced that neither brand’s patient fees are qualified medical expenses.
 Why debate the IRS?
 Neither brand is likely to fully explain YOUR medical or healthcare philosophy, and neither brand assists with qualified medical expense status so both brands frustrate HSA/FSA/HRA/MSA funding absent changes in tax laws and IRS regulations.”
 (Eischen; 2025)